Solo Travel in Scotland

 These castles are only a few of the country’s best ones to see.
 There are honestly so many that you could be here for weeks seeing them all.
 For one of the most famous ruins in Scotland, head to Melrose Abbey with its hobgoblin sculptures and magnificent architecture.

 The Isle of Skye is Scotland’s most well-known island and one of the biggest.
-This Scottish island has Europe’s most expensive road bridge, and some stunning scenery for hiking.
+If you're taking a Scotland road trip, this Scottish island has Europe’s most expensive road bridge and some stunning scenery for hiking.
 Formed by an extinct volcano, the island is known as the ‘The Winged Isle' in Gaelic.

-The highlight in Skye is the Old Man of Storr, a large pillar of rock that dominates the landscape.
+The highlight in Skye is the Old Man of Storr, a large pillar of rock that dominates the landscape, and is one of the points of interest Scotland.
 You can walk up to the rock formation but it can only really be seen when the weather is good.

 This island has plenty of hikes for the nature and hiking GatGs.
 In the north walk the Quiraing loop, a tall ridge with cliffs and plateaus that takes you past rock pinnacles and lochs.
 Formed by a landslip this landscape apparently was once used by the islanders to hide their cattle from Viking raiders.

 The Fairy Pools in Glen Brittle is an easier walk.
 These deep pools are crystal clear in the perfect weather and are at the foot of the Cuillin Mountains.
 Just be careful if it’s been raining as the river level rises and you may not be able to cross it to get there or back.